 Terminator (or “T2” for short) was a landmark attraction.
 When it debuted, neighborhood cineplexes were not routinely showing 3D films, and it was much more of a novelty.
 A few theme parks did have 3D presentations, but T2 was arguably the biggest and best representation of the genre.

-Reprising his role as a time-traveling, good-guy cyborg from the "Terminator" film series, Schwarzenegger's larger-than-life persona grows to even bigger proportions in the unique theme park presentations.
+Reprising his role as a time-traveling, good-guy cyborg from the Terminator film series, Arnold Schwarzenegger's larger-than-life persona grows to even bigger proportions in the unique theme park experience.
 Combining a well-known storyline, eye-popping 3-D film footage, in-theater 4-D effects, and live performers who interact with the action on the screen, T2 is an all-out assault on the senses.

 Hasta la Vista-Vision

 Besides Schwarzenegger, the attraction boasts original Terminator co-stars Linda Hamilton as Sarah Connor and Edward Furlong as her son, John.
 Robert Patrick, whose gooey metal body is able to assume any shape, is also back as the "T-1000" robot.
 (Hey, didn't Arnold pulverize him in the second movie?)
 This time his arms morph into some mighty impressive 3-D veg-o-matic-like blades.
 The audience ducks for cover when it's slice-and-dice time.